 The PROMISE Summer Success Institute, sponsored by the National Science Foundation’s Alliances for Graduate Education and Professoriate (AGEP) program, will celebrate 15 years of the Summer Success Institute in 2017!
 In 2003, “SUCCESS 2003” (later named the PROMISE Summer Success Institute or “SSI”) brought together graduate students in STEM from underrepresented groups in Maryland for a conference and series of workshops with the goal of building a community of scholars who would finish graduate degrees and go on to be professors and leaders in their respective fields.
 We started with three schools: UMBC, the University or Maryland College Park (UMCP), and the University of Maryland Baltimore (UMB).
 Now, in 2017, PROMISE is led by these primary partners, and operates under the imprimatur of the University System of Maryland (USM: 12 institutions, 2 regional centers), and has partnered with the Maryland Independent College and University Association (MICUA) to include students from their 15 member and affiliate institutions) to serve graduate students throughout the state of Maryland.
 PROMISE alumni are tenured professors, department chairs, NSF and NIH grantees, and leaders in government, corporate, and non-profit sectors.
 Our alumni are now sending their students to PROMISE, and PROMISE is pleased to be connected to the AGEP community at-large.

 Please save the date, and mark this page so that you can join us for SUCCESS 2017, a Maryland Pipeline Professional Development Conference, which will include activities for undergraduate students through the USM’s Louis Stokes Alliance for Minority Participation (LSAMP) on August 17 – 18, and the PROMISE SSI on Saturday, August 19.
-The registration link will be posted soon.
-Our hashtag is #ThinkBigDiversity.

-15th PROMISE SSI: Saturday, August 19, 2017
+15th PROMISE SSI: Sat.
+August 19, 2017

 Location: The Hotel at Arundel Preserve, Hanover, MD.